Seeds of Hope 2025: Young People Planting Peace and Sustainability Around the World

 The Steve Sinnott Foundation is proud to celebrate the inspirational winners of the 2025 Seeds of Hope for a Better Future competition, a global initiative supported by UNESCO that brings together creativity, community, and a shared commitment to peace and sustainability.

-This unique project invited schools across the world from nursery and primary through to secondary and high school to explore the values of peace, cultural understanding, and care for the planet.
+This unique project invited schools across the world, from nursery and primary through to secondary school, to explore the values of peace, cultural understanding, and care for the planet.
 In the face of climate change, young people were asked to tell their stories through art, performance, and digital creativity, highlighting how small seeds of action can grow into powerful movements for hope.

 Highlights from the Winners